xformerfhs/MatrixTranspose/README.md

 If an EBCDIC encoding is chosen as the destination encoding, "EBCDIC (NL)" is chosen as the default.

 The line endings can only be specified for the destination file.
-The program recognizes all possible line endings and converts them into a standardized internal form before further processing.
+When reading the source file the program recognizes all possible line endings and converts them into a standardized internal form before further processing.

 #### Text Layout